Skin Care

 The best fungal acne treatments - (Malassezia folliculitis) products

-When you need to quickly get rid of fungal acne, antifungal therapy is a must.
+When you need to get rid of fungal acne quickly, antifungal therapy is a must.
 This includes oral antifungals and topical treatments prescribed by a board-certified dermatologist.

 This type of “acne” is caused by Malassezia yeasts, which causes a condition known as Malassezia folliculitis.
 That’s what sets it apart from acne vulgaris, the common type of acne usually caused by excess sebum production.